 Both the 2008 SNA and the 2014 GFSM recommend that items should be recorded on an accrual basis, which means that all government transactions are included in the accounts.
-This includes transactions that do not give rise to cash flows, such as changes in inventories, depreciation and accrued interest.
+This includes transactions that do not give rise to cash flows, such as changes in inventories, amortisation, accrued interest, unrealised foreign exchange gains/losses and revaluations or depreciation of capital assets.